MICROWAVE THERMAL ROCKETS

 OVERVIEW

-Traditional rockets are marginal at reaching orbit.
-Their chemical propellants do not have enough energy (in the form of chemical bonds) to carry their own weight all the way, let alone tanks and payload on top of that.
-Though rockets lighten as propellant is expelled, traditional rockets also need to jettison parts (stages) as they ascend.
-Most rockets can make it in 3 or 4 stages and a few of them in 2.
-The payload that is finally delivered into orbit is a tiny fraction of the rocket that lifts off from the ground.
+Traditional rockets are marginal at reaching orbit because chemical propellants are not energetic enough to propel their own mass that fast, let alone tanks and payload on top of that.
+Such rockets only make it to orbit because they lighten as propellant is expelled, and even then they must also jettison stages as they ascend.
+Most rockets need to jettison 3 or 4 stages to reach orbit and a few of them can do it in 2, but the delivered payload is only a tiny fraction of the rocket that lifts off from the ground.

 Microwave and laser thermal rockets provide more payload for less rocket by bypassing the fundamental energy-carrying limit of traditional propellants: Energy is directed from the ground onto a heat-exchange layer covering the side of the rocket, which in turn transfers it into the propellant where it augments or replaces the energy released by combustion.